3dcitydb/importer-exporter/impexp-client/resources/doc/README.txt

    to 1GB using the -Xms parameter of the JVM.
 This value has been chosen to be reasonable for most scenarios.
 Please edit the CLI scripts in case you need to adapt the default value.
-You can also use the environment variables JAVA_OPTS and IMPEXP_OPTS to pass JVM options to CLI script.
+You can also use the environment variables JAVA_OPTS and IMPEXP_OPTS to pass JVM options to the CLI scripts.

 7. Documentation